snbiju/addres-book/README.md

 `Java 8 or higher`

-`Spring boot 2.1.0.RELEASE Apache Maven 4.0.0 Postman or any other REST API Testing tool (Can use swagger documentation as well)
+`Spring boot 2.1.0.RELEASE Apache Maven 4.0.0 Postman or any other REST API Testing tool.git `
-`

 **To run**